MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 ## Accessing the Linkout API

-`window.linkout` provides the core API to the NG-CHM agnostic linkout functions.
+`window.linkouts` provides the core API to the NG-CHM agnostic linkout functions.

 ## Linkout Categories